oracle-livelabs/apex/workflows/5-add-activities-connections.md

     ![Configure p_request_date Var](./images/conf-request-dt.png " ")

-8. Click **Save** button to share the workflow.
+8. Click the **Save** button to share the workflow.

-This Activity upon execution will determine if the doctor is available or engaged at the requested date and time by consulting the Appointment schedule.
+Upon execution, this activity will determine if the doctor is available or engaged at the requested date and time by consulting the appointment schedule.

 ## Task 3: Use Workflow Switch Activity

 Based on the Doctor's availability, the workflow needs to branch conditionally.
-Revise the workflow diagram as per your discretion.
+Revise the workflow diagram at your discretion.

 1. Drag and Drop a **Switch Activity** on the connection between the Compute Doctor Availability and the End Activities.

     ![create Workflow Activity](./images/create-workflow-activity.png " ")

 2. Configure the Switch Activity in the Property Editor for Doctor Availability conditions.
-Click the Workflow activity you just placed in the workflow Diagram and then in the Property Editor, do the following changes
+Click the Workflow activity you just placed in the workflow Diagram, and then in the Property Editor, do the following changes
     - Under Identification, Change the name to **Doctor Available?**.
     - Under Switch, make sure that the Type is **True False Check**.
     - Under Condition,